wsbctechnicalblog/wsbctechnicalblog.github.io/content/fail-learn-reset-transform.md

 Two anti-patterns that drive me crazy:

 - **Paralysis** - If you have ever had the displeasure of working with a team that turns every retrospective into a complaining, venting, and blame saga, you know what I mean.
-Instead of reflecting, learning, and deciding how we / I can change (**transform**) to make the next iteration better, these paralyzed teams drown in self-pity and the hope for change that never comes.
+Instead of reflecting, learning, and deciding how we / I can change (**transform**) to make the next iteration better, these paralyzed teams drown in misery and hope for change that never comes.
 - **Stagnation** - We have done it this way for decades and it has always worked for us.
 Sure, the postal office worker stamping envelopes by hand is doing a great job, but not in an efficient way.
-As a result the worker will always be **too busy** to embrace new ways of automating and improving the stamping. giving relief and spare time to **experiment**.
+As a result the worker will always be **too busy** to embrace new ways of automating and improving the stamping; giving relief and spare time to **experiment** and **innovate**.

 >
 > “Ask not what your country can do for you – ask what you can do for your country." - John F. Kennedy